GArdennes/google-globe-trends/readme.md

-# 🌎 Google Globe Trends
+# 🌎 SDG Stats Link

-Create beautiful and interactive Google Trends globe visualizations with ease.
+Create informative and interactive Sustainable Development Goals visualization with ease.

 ## Overview

-Google Globe Trends is a tool that allows you to visualize trending search keywords on a 3D globe.
-This project leverages Google Trends data to provide a unique and engaging way to explore what people are searching for around the world.
+SDG Stats Link is a tool that allows you to visualize the Sustainable Development Report for 2024 on a 3D globe.
+This project leverages open source data to provide a unique and engaging way to explore how counteries performed in respect to these areas.

 ## Features

-- **Keyword Collection**: Automatically crawl and collect trending keywords from Google Trends.
 - **Interactive Globe**: Visualize the data on an interactive 3D globe using `react-globe.gl`.
-- **Data Population**: Populate a `data.json` file with popular keywords for each country.
+- **Data Population**: Populate a `data.json` file with performance statistics for each country.
 - **Deployment**: Easily deploy the visualization to a web server.

 ## Project Status

 ### Uncompleted Tasks

-- **Update the content**: Update the page text content
+- **Update the content**: Update the readme content.

 ### Completed Tasks

 - **Crawl Keywords**: Implemented a crawler to collect keywords.
-(10/12/2024)
 - **Globe Visualization**: Added options for globe visualization using `react-globe.gl` and `react-native-mapview`.
-(11/12/2024)
-- **Data Population**: Populated `data.json` with popular keywords per country.
-(11/12/2024)
+- **Data Population**: Populated `data.json` with statistics per country.
 - **Deployment**: Deployed the site successfully.
-(11/12/2024)
-- **Visualise vanilla tree chart**: Confirm if tree chart visualisation is commendable with globe visualisation.
-(07/01/2025)
+- **Visualise vanilla tree chart**: Confirm if tree chart visualisation is compartible with globe visualisation.
 - **Legends appended to globe visualisation**: Provide an icon tray for easy reading and intepretation of SDG tree map.
-(07/01/2025)
 - **Amend data query**: Fetch data on country statistics and SDG performance.
-(08/01/2025)
 - **Learning to use the tree map visual**: Complete the tutorials on implementing the chartjs package for tree map charts.
-(10/01/2025), (13/01/2025)
 - **Visualise for each country the tree map**: The profile of each country should be illustrated with SDG chart.
-(14/01/2025) -**Responsive display**: Ensuring the chart supports both desktop and mobile views.(26/01/2025)
+-**Responsive display**: Ensuring the chart supports both desktop and mobile views.
+- **Update the content**: Update the page text content.

 ## Getting Started

-To get started with Google Globe Trends, you can visit the [link](https://globe-trends.netlify.app/) or follow these steps:
+To get started with SDG Stats, you can visit the [link](https://sdgstatslink.netlify.app/) or follow these steps:

 1. Clone the repository.
 2. Install the necessary dependencies.
-3. Run the crawler to collect the latest keywords.
+3. Run the crawler to collect the latest keywords (i.e. npm run crawl).
-4. Start the development server to view the interactive globe.
+4. Start the development server to view the interactive globe (i.e. npm run start).

 ## License